apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Release pipeline is failing

 In case the main pipeline is failing, this will be most likely a Groovy error.
-This can happen when changes have been made to the release [Jenkinsfile](../Jenkinsfile.release).
+This can happen when changes have been made to the [Release Jenkinsfile](../Jenkinsfile.release).

 The problem will need to be corrected on `master` and the pipeline could be restarted.

 #### Release pipeline is reporting a called *-deploy job is failing

-In that case, identify the error (Groovy script error or test problem), correct it and relaunch the nightly pipeline if necessary.
+In that case, identify the error (Groovy script error or test problem), correct it and relaunch the Nightly pipeline if necessary.

 If the problem is a test error, check the errors and then decide to retry or skip the called job (see [retry possibility](#retryskipabort-manual-intervention)).